SwiftERM Hyper-personalisation for ecommerce email marketing

 Portuguese Wine: Vinho Verde

-Portugal’s verdant north west, just south of the border from Spain’s Galicia, is home to the light, traditionally delicately Vinho Verde.
-Alvarinho (Spain’s albariño) is king of the north and a base to many blends; loureiro predominates further south.
-Inexpensive and traditional styles will have that typical spritz but many newer wines and especially single-vineyard or varietal styles do not.
+Portugal’s verdant northwest, just south of the border from Spain’s Galicia, is home to the light, traditionally delicately Vinho Verde.
+Alvarinho (Spain’s albariño) is the king of the north and a base to many blends; Loureiro predominates further south.
+Inexpensive and traditional styles will have that typical spritz but many newer wines especially single-vineyard or varietal styles do not.

 Just inland from the Costa Verde (or Green Coast), the region has the dubious reputation of being one of the wettest and most fertile locations for vine growth.
 As a result, grapes ripen with moderate sugar levels and it is this characteristic which sets the wines apart.
 Crisp acidity and lively fruit flavours, combined with lowish alcohol (usually around 10-11%) make this one of the most refreshing styles of dry wine.
 Excellent wines for the local fish and charcuterie.